-With 5 different sonar windows and a plethora of other settings [as well as underwater viewing capabilities] it can be hard to decide on which one to display.
-If you have used traditional mechanical flashers in the past, you may like the familiarity of the LX-9's flasher display.
-The flasher displayed with one or more of the vertical displays is likely to be how most anglers use the LX-9, at least for starters.
+With 5 different sonar windows, along with a plethora of other settings, it can be hard to decide on which one to display.
+If you have used traditional mechanical flashers in the past, you may like the familiarity of the Digital Sonar's flasher display.
+The flasher displayed with one or more of the vertical display is likely to be how most anglers use the Digital Sonar, at least for starters.
 We get endless feedback on how well the scrolling graph display works for ice fishing, so be sure to give it a try.
 Be sure to experiment with different color palettes and backgrounds, too.

-CIRCULAR [FLASHER] DISPLAY
+You can have up to three windows displayed at once.

-This Sonar window will read much like a traditional flasher-style display.
-You can set the range manually, or allow the Auto Range or Dynamic Depth Interface to automatically lock into a RANGE that will optimize the use of the circular display.
+CIRCULAR [FLASHER] DISPLAY- This Sonar window will read much like a traditional flasher-style display.
+You can set the range manually, or allow the Auto Range or Dynamic Depth interface to automatically lock into a RANGE that will optimize the use of the circular display.
 Signals are displayed as various colored lines on the dial, and the different colors represent different signal strengths.

-VERTICAL DISPLAYS

-These Sonar Portals are very easy to interpret-top is the top, bottom is the bottom.
+VERTICAL DISPLAYS- These Sonar windows are very easy to interpret-top is the top, bottom is the bottom.
 Anything in between the top and bottom is weeds, fish, or your lure.
 There are two different Vertical displays-one shows the entire water column, one shows your ZOOM window.
 On each one, signals are displayed as various colored lines on the column, and the different colors represent different signal strengths.

-SCROLLING GRAPH (CHART) DISPLAYS

-These displays will show not only what is happening below you in real time, but will also enable the user to have a "history" of what has happened.
+SCROLLING GRAPH (CHART) DISPLAYS- These windows will show not only what is happening below you in real time, but will also enable the user to have a "history" of what has happened.
 While most commonly used for open water, many anglers are discovering the benefits of using a graph on the ice.
-The LX-9 stands apart from other graphs in that it displays with ultra-fast "True-Time" sonar response - less than .02 seconds between the echo reaching the transducer and when signal appears on LCD screen.
-When used from a boat in open water, the user will see signals displayed in classic "Graph" fashion; the bottom will be a solid band, and fish or other objects display as "arches".
-The "Chart Enhance" feature makes this display that much better.
+The Marcum Digital Sonar stands apart from other graphs in that it displays with ultra-fast "True-Time" sonar response - less than .02 seconds between the echo reaching the transducer and when the signal appears on the LCD screen.
+Other graphs experience a much longer response time.
+When used from a boat in open water, the user will see signals displayed in classic "graph" fashion; the bottom will be a solid band, and fish or other objects display as "arches".

 When used from a stationary position, such as ice fishing, the bottom will display as a solid band, but other signals, like fish or your jig, will display as lines of varying thickness.
+Always remember that the thicker the band, the stronger the signal.
 A large fish is likely to display as a fairly thick band, while a small ice jig will show as a very fine line.
 The best way to learn how to interpret signals on the graph is to have it displayed along with the circular or vertical display.
 After using the graph along with one of the more familiar displays, you may find that you like fishing with the graph best of all.
 It is fascinating to watch the "trail" of your jigging motion, and fine tuning your presentation to exactly what the fish want has never been easier.
-Using any of the sonar functions in "Heads Up" mode allows you to see real time sonar along with real time video-now you can really learn how to interpret those signals!
+The Marcum Digital Sonar has the option of displaying a full water column graph, as well as an adjustable zoom graph.
+The interpretation of these signals improves with experience and use in the field.